archway-network/archway-docs/docs/create/guides/my-first-dapp/interact.md

 Why was the query argument `'{"get_count": {}}'`?

-If we open `src/contract.rs` and inspect the function `pub fn query`, we'll see the case matching statement that matches our JSON query:
+If we open `src/contract.rs` and inspect the function `pub fn query`, we will see the case matching statement that matches our JSON query:
 ```rust
 pub fn query(deps: Deps, _env: Env, msg: QueryMsg) -> StdResult<Binary> {
   match msg {